naebzadehmilad/rbac-py/README.md

 server_url = https://192.168.168.28:6449

-For example, we want our token to work for 3 of the half spaces
+For example, we want our token to work for 3 of the namespaces

 #kubectl edit rolebinding (rolename) -n (target-access-namesapce)